svbackend/natai-diary/NOTES.md

+### Feb 12, 2023

+Today I added modal window for menu on diary page, updated header of diary, fixed issue with ordering of notes, fixed issue with content overflow.

+Still need to add ability to write notes, add tags and select mood.
+That's my top priority for now.

 ### Feb 10, 2023

 Today I added ability to read notes in web app, it's pretty basic, but it works.